Simulation of Reflected Brownian motion on two dimensional wedges: Introduction

-where $W=(W_t)_{t\geq 0}$ is a two-dimensional correlated Brownian motion and $ \tau $ stands for the first time the process $ W $ touches the boundary of the wedge $\mathcal{D}$.
-Applying the methodology for the stopped process recursively one obtains an algorithm for the reflected process $ X $.
-The algorithms we present here rely on an idea which has links to the rectangle method \cite{lejay2006}: we include a smaller wedge of angle $\pi/m$ inside the first wedge and simulate the exit from the smaller wedge.
 The algorithm for the simulation of the stopped process improves the method proposed in \cite{metzler2008}.
 In the reflected case, we prove that although some lower moments are finite, the average number of simulations for this method is infinite.
 This effect is created due to the large number of reflections that may happen if the process enters the corner of the wedge.
 We then propose a modified approximation scheme which takes into account the asymptotic behaviour of the density near the corner.
 With this modification, we show that the expected number of iterations of the algorithm is finite and measure the error of approximation in total variation distance.
 We then give adaptations of our algorithms to more general It\={o} processes reflected in a wedge.

 The expression of the density of the stopped Brownian motion in a wedge of $\mathbb{R}^2$ has been obtained in \cite{iyengar1985} using the method of images.
-However the author does not provide full arguments for the verification of the initial condition and some exchanges of infinite summation and integrations are not fully explained.
+However, the author does not provide full arguments for the verification of the initial condition and some exchanges of infinite summation and integrations are not fully explained.
+For the history of the expression of the density of the stopped Brownian motion on a wedge, see \cite{Ban}.

 In \cite{chupeau2015} and \cite{metzler2010} the authors correct some mistakes in formulas appearing in \cite{iyengar1985} and give formulas for a number of other random variables related to the stopped Brownian motion in two dimensions with general correlation coefficients, such as the survival probability and the first-passage time distribution.
-However, formulas from \cite{iyengar1985} and \cite{metzler2010} are not directly applicable to simulation algorithms of stopped processes, as they involve infinite sums and Bessel functions.
-Section 2 in \cite{metzler2008} gives an approximate simulation algorithm using the semi-analytic expression of the density established in \cite{iyengar1985}.
-But this method implies to compute of Bessel functions and it has a bias when simulating the stopping time $\tau$.
+However, formulas from \cite{iyengar1985} and \cite{metzler2010} are not directly applicable to simulation algorithms of stopped processes, as they involve infinite sums and Bessel functions. \cite[Section 2]{metzler2008} gives an approximate simulation algorithm using the semi-analytic expression of the density established in \cite{iyengar1985}.
+But this method implies the approximation of an infinite sum of Bessel functions and it leads to bias when simulating the stopping time $\tau$.